 Are 4 periods a month slotted in the time table for all grades.
 The Key Activity Coordinator (KAC) ensures that this activity period is optimized and effectively implemented.

 Provides the children with an opportunity to explore and discover through research and record their findings.
 It helps children develop inquiring minds and methods of observation, data gathering, experimentation and presentation.
-Focussing on one main topic or aspect, R & R is a programme that works towards honing not just the research skills of children but also encourages them to ask out of the box questions in an attempt to get to the root of an issue or a problem.
-Where research topics are related to people, genres of Literature, Performing or Visual Art, the children channelize their research skills towards arriving at the various facets of the topic under discussion/review.
-R & R results in a 360° learning by the child as they approach the topic from all perspectives and arrive at their own conclusions based on their findings.
+Focussing on one main topic or aspect, R&R is a programme that works towards honing not just research skills of children but also encourages them to ask out of the box questions in an attempt to get to the root of an issue.
+Research topics are related to people, genres of literature, performing or visual arts, the children channelize their research skills towards arriving at the various facets of the topic under review.
+R&R results in 360° learning by the child as they approach the topic from all perspectives and arrive at their own conclusions based on their findings.

-The Life Education Programme, is a double period once a week for students of Grades V to X. A specially designed curriculum that focuses on reflection and self-empowerment, Eqube works with the children to enable them to carve out a vision for themselves and their lives.
-With an objective to create sensitive, thinking and caring individuals who work proactively towards bringing about change and making a difference both to their own lives and to society as a whole, Eqube strengthens the child’s decision making skills and emphasizes on the importance of taking responsibility for oneself and one’s actions
+The Life Education Programme is a double period once a week for students of Grades V to X. A specially designed curriculum that focuses on reflection and self-empowerment, Eqube works with children to enable them to carve out a vision for themselves and their lives.
+With an objective to mould students into sensitive, thoughtful and caring individuals who work proactively towards bringing about change and making a difference both to their own lives and to society as a whole, Eqube strengthens the child’s decision making skills and emphasizes on the importance of taking responsibility for oneself and one’s actions.

 Provides an individualized curriculum that caters to all types of learners.
 It is extremely fluid and all curriculum objectives can be met through it.
 Writer’s Workshop is a method of teaching children to write.
 Instead of giving children worksheets and essay topics to write on, Writer’s Workshop encourages them to write original and personally meaningful pieces, which are then polished and improved upon, by drafting and redrafting.
 This programme is an essential part of the Grades IV and V English Curriculum.

-Is a graded comprehensive reading programme from Nursery to Grade V which aims at developing effective readers not by chance but by design.
-Closure activity is integral to this programme as it informs the teachers about the child’s level of comprehension and gives the child an opportunity to express his/her views, think creatively, dramatize and make connections.
+Is a graded comprehensive reading programme from Nursery to Grade V which aims at developing effective readers not by chance, but by design.
+Closure activity is integral to this programme as it informs the teachers about the child’s level of comprehension and gives the child an opportunity to express their views, think creatively, dramatize and make connections.